htcondor/htcondor/docs/admin-manual/security.rst

 :index:`UIDs in HTCondor`

-On a Unix system, UIDs (User IDentification numbers) form part of an operating system’s tools for maintaining access control.
+On a Unix system, UIDs (User IDentification numbers) form part of an operating system's tools for maintaining access control.
 Each executing program has a UID, a unique identifier of a user executing the program.
 This is also called the real UID. :index:`real<single: real; UID>`\ A common situation has one user executing the program owned by another user.
 Many system commands work this way, with a user (corresponding to a person) executing a program belonging to (owned by) root.
-Since the program may require privileges that root has which the user does not have, a special bit in the program’s protection specification (a setuid bit) allows the program to run with the UID of the program’s owner, instead of the user that executes the program.
-This UID of the program’s owner is called an effective UID. :index:`effective<single: effective; UID>`
+Since the program may require privileges that root has which the user does not have, a special bit in the program's protection specification (a setuid bit) allows the program to run with the UID of the program's owner, instead of the user that executes the program.
+This UID of the program's owner is called an effective UID. :index:`effective<single: effective; UID>`

 HTCondor works most smoothly when its daemons run as root.
 The daemons